aashnadorwal/Hello-World/README.md

 This is a sample repository that includes a project called 'Hello-World'

 # Code
-Here is how to run the program with the following code:
+Here is the Python code:

 ```
 print("Hello World")